Liberian national transitional government: September 1994: Akosombo Agreement

 On September 15, 1994, General Charles Julu, leading a group of AFL soldiers, staged a military coup against the LNTG.
 The soldiers seized the Executive Mansion and declared Kpomakpor removed from power.
 But General Julu was attacked by ECOMOG forces and expelled from the Executive Mansion.
 ECOMOG moved to seize armaments from AFL at the Barclay Training Center and other locations.
 Kpomakpor, in his role as Commander-in-Chief of the armed forces, moved to remove AFL Chief of Staff Hezekiah Bowen and Moses Wright (both Krahn) from their AFL posts for having known about General Julu's coup plans without intervening.
 The AFL refused to comply with the Kpomakpor's order, leading to further ECOMOG-AFL clashes.

-On November 21, 1994, Ghanian president Rawlings invited all seven Liberian factions to peace talks at Burma Camp barracks in Accra.
+On November 21, 1994, Ghanaian president Rawlings invited all seven Liberian factions to peace talks at Burma Camp barracks in Accra.
 The peace talks were sponsored by ECOWAS, UN and United States.
 On December 21, 1994, the Akosombo Accord signatories (Bowen of AFL, Taylor of NPFL, Kromah of ULIMO-K) were joined by 4 other factions in signing the 'Accra Clarification of the Akosombo Accord'.
 Francois Massaquoi signed on behalf of LDF, George Boley on behalf of LPC, Tom Woewiyu on behalf of NPFL-CRC and Roosevelt Johnson on behalf of ULIMO-J. Baryogar Junius, representative of the Liberian National Conference, signed on behalf of civil society.
 Per the Accra Clarification the seats in the Council of State would be divided as follows; 1 seat for NPFL, 1 seat for ULIMO-K, 1 seat for the Coalition Forces (alliance of AFL, NPFL-CRC, LDF, LPC, ULIMO-J), 1 seat for the Liberian National Conference and 1 seat allocated to chief Tamba Tailor, a respected traditional chief of the Kisi Chiefdom in Lofa County.
 Chief Tailor, over 90 years old, would become the new Council of State chairman.
 The Accra Clarification was never implemented.
 The new Council of State was supposed to coordinate disarmament of factions and reorganize the armed forces together with ECOMOG, and prepare for national elections in November 1995.
 This Council of State was supposed to be installed on January 14, 1995, following a planned December 28, 1994, ceasefire.
 But the installation was never happened.
 Fighting in Liberia continued, and the factions factions failed to agree on nominations of Council of State members.